 Introduction

-The information you share with us means you’ll receive a more personalized and rewarding Seven Stories experience e.g. information about events, exhibitions and new works that may interest you.
+The information you share with us means you will receive a more personalized and rewarding Seven Stories experience e.g. information about events, exhibitions, and new works that may interest you.

 Contact details for Seven Stories: